Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Beyond the glitz and glamour, Hispanic Americans have also made big strides in politics and advocacy.
 Take Jorge Ramos, the Mexican-American journalist known as “The Walter Cronkite of Latino America.”
 Known for his fearless reporting, he’s been named one of Time Magazine’s Most Influential People.
 Quite the title, right?

-In the realm of advocacy, Cesar Chavez stands out as a labor rights icon, while Selena Quintanilla remains a music legend whose influence transcends generations.
+In the realm of advocacy, Cesar Chavez stands out as a labor rights icon, while Selena Quintanilla remains a whose influence transcends generations.
 And who could overlook Alexandria Ocasio-Cortez?
-Known for shaking up the political scene, AOC is a trailblazer in her own right.
+Known for shaking up the political scene, AOC is a in her own right.

 Rita MorenoEntertainmentEGOT Winner